Duke Energy Indiana proposes grid modernization plan

 Fewer and shorter power outages where "self-healing" systems are installed.
 Currently, when a tree or other object comes in contact with a power line causing an outage, every customer served by that line — and other lines connected to it — loses power.
 With self-healing technology, the company can automatically detect the problem, isolate it and reroute power — so fewer customers are left in the dark while repairs are made.

-Quicker service because requests such as connecting and disconnecting service due to a customer move can be performed remotely through the new meters.
+Quicker service because requests such as connecting and disconnecting service due to a customer move can be performed remotely through the new high-tech meters now being installed.
 There will be no need to wait for technicians to arrive to activate or deactivate service.

 Better information for customers to manage their energy use because of new meters.
 The meters provide customers with access to data such as an hour-by-hour comparison of energy use and average energy use by day of week.
-The information creates the opportunity to offer more programs to help customers make wiser energy decisions.
-Approximately 40 percent of the nation already has made the transition to advanced meter technology.
+The information creates the opportunity to offer more programs, including an Indiana pilot project using smart meters to control costs, to help customers make wiser energy decisions.
+Approximately 40 percent of the nation already has made the transition to advanced meter technology, with utilities such as Delmarva Power moving ahead with smart meters as well.

 Energy savings from grid technology that optimizes voltage and reduces overall power consumption by about one percent on upgraded power lines.